MiguelCastillo/Brackets-wsSanitizer/README.md

-Brackets-wsSanity
+Brackets-wsSanitizer
 ========

-Bring sanity to your white spaces and tabs leveraging Brackets settings
+Bring sanity to your code by keeping white spaces and tabs consistent; white space sanitizer.
+This is accomplished by leveraging Brackets white spaces and tabs settings.